for the description of sequence variants

 (or c.92_94dupGAC) is correct, c.94_95insGAC is not correct (see Discussion).

-- Most 3' position - do you correctly assign the change to the most 3' position
+- Most 3' position - do you correctly assign the change to the most 3' (or

-for deletions, duplications and insertions the most 3' position possible is arbitrarily
+For deletions, duplications and insertions the most 3' position possible is

 important especially in single residue (nucleotide or amino acid) stretches or tandem